matheusbracht/swc_heatwave_synchronization/README.md

 ## Overview and Methodology
 *Goal:* The primary goal is to assess the temporal overlap between hours of severe indoor thermal stress (defined by a 99th percentile threshold) and periods identified as heatwaves by two distinct meteorological methods.

-*Metric:* The code implements the calculation of the Synchronization Score (Sc,r(m)​), which expresses the percentage of extreme indoor hours coinciding with detected outdoor heatwave periods (Eq.
-2).
+*Metric:* The code implements the calculation of the Synchronization Score, which expresses the percentage of extreme indoor hours coinciding with detected outdoor heatwave periods.

 *Input Data:* The scripts process hourly time series data for indoor Key Performance Indicators (KPIs) and external climate data (EPW format) used for heatwave identification.